 Get LocoNav’s Government Approved Truck GPS devices at best price

-The previous financial year has been profitable for the commercial vehicle industry, attaining growth amplification by 20%.
+The previous financial year has been profitable for the commercial vehicle industry, attaining growth amplification by 20%, as per the Indian commercial vehicle market analysis.
 Maintaining the momentum since the past 5 years, 2018 was a reminder to the industry of the time in 2011-12, when the industry volumes were at their peak.
 As GST hurtled down the commercial segment, a steep rise was witnessed in the demand for CV manufacture and utilisation.
 Moreover, the entire freightage business is experiencing a seismic change in its operations and supply chain management.
 The market is booming as structural reforms are underway.

 The market forecast points towards an increase in the sale of Light and Intermediate commercial vehicles, given the heightened demand for high tonnage trucks.
 And while the Indian manufacturers have aptly cemented their base in their home ground, their contribution in the global market still leaves a lot to be desired.
 However, the truck production cycle is set to double in the coming years, owing to the industries overseas seeking “budget trucks”.
-So as truck model export takes off, the CV industry in India should expect to see 8-10% of their homegrown trucks being exported considerably by the year 2021.
+So as truck model export takes off, the commercial vehicle forecast dictates that India should expect to see 8-10% of their homegrown trucks being exported considerably by the year 2021.

 The impact of the rise in CV industry in India is being felt in full force, with government ordinances raining down by the barrel.
 As history suggests, regulations may not have a huge impact in the long run.
 However, as regulations keep coming in, compliance seems to be the issue that the authorities might struggle with.